COMPARISON

 $vbLabelText $csharpLabel

 Syncfusion XlsIO covers the deeper Excel surface, 80+ chart types, full conditional formatting, pivot tables, and a calculation engine that matches Excel closely.
 IronXL covers the everyday read/write/recalc scope with an indexer-style cell API (sheet["B4"].Formula = …, workbook.EvaluateAll()) that needs less ceremony.
-For workflows that lean on Excel's advanced features (pivot tables, complex conditional formatting), XlsIO has the depth advantage; for everyday data-out-of-database-into-XLSX flows, IronXL gets there in fewer lines.
+Workflows that lean on Excel's advanced surface (pivot tables, complex conditional formatting, 80+ chart types) is the case XlsIO has been investing depth into — for everyday data-out-of-database-into-XLSX flows, IronXL gets there in fewer lines.

 PowerPoint Generation